-- If you change modes to radio or tape while a CD is playing, and then change back to CD mode, the same disc and track will play. - If you turn off the audio system while a CD is playing, either with the ON/OFF/VOL knob or by turning off the ignition, the system will begin at the same disc and track when you turn it back on. - If you select an empty slot in the disc changer's magazine, the system will select and play the first track of the next disc in the magazine.
+If you change modes to radio or tape while a CD is playing, then change back to CD mode, the same disc and track will play.
+If you turn off the system while a CD is playing, either with the ON/OFF/VOL knob or by turning off the ignition, the system will begin playing the same disc and track when you turn it back on.